 Sometimes chronic inflammation can arise because the original harmful stimulus cannot be removed.
 However, other times chronic inflammation arises from an autoimmune disorder where the body mistakes healthy cells for foreign pathogens, and launches a prolonged inflammatory response against them.
 (Source)

-As soon as a threat to the immune system is identified, an inflammatory response is triggered, starting with the release of proteins called cytokines.
+As soon as a threat is identified by the immune system, an inflammatory response is triggered, starting with the release of proteins called cytokines.
 Cytokines are messenger proteins that help other cells know what to do next.
 When inflammatory cytokines are released into the blood, this triggers greater blood flow to the affected area, making it easier for white blood cells to be recruited to the site of injury or infection.
 (Source)

 In acute inflammation, the inflammatory response should decrease once the harmful stimulus is no longer present.
 However, as we’ve said, chronic inflammation is prolonged inflammation as a result of the stimulus not going away, or of the body’s own healthy cells being mistakenly attacked.
 (Source)

 You may be familiar with the symptoms of acute inflammation, such as redness, heat around the affected area, swelling, pain, and loss of function.
 However, chronic inflammation exhibits a different set of symptoms.

 Some of the most common symptoms of chronic inflammation include: